Fighting the patriarchy in artificial intelligence

 Why doesn’t AI have any mothers?
-Mary Kenneth Keller, Barbara Liskov, Margaret Masterman, Karen Spärck-Jones, and Wendy Lehnert, among many others, had formative influences on the field.
+Mary Kenneth Keller, Barbara Liskov, Margaret Masterman, Karen Spärck-Jones, Maggie Boden, and Wendy Lehnert, among many others, had formative influences on the field.
 Yet, mothers are hidden from artificial intelligence, as this Google ngram search shows.

 The father of AI is the authority that decided the approach to AI.
 McCarthy is associated with logic in AI, Simon and Minsky with a symbolic approach, and Schmidhuber and Hinton with a connectionist approach.
 The “father of AI” isn’t selected at random, for recency, or even for credit, but to fit their preferred ethos, code, or algorithm.
 Father must not be challenged, because father knows best.

 It goes without saying that all fathers and no mothers perpetuates the gender bias at the core of AI.
 But the need for authority figures is almost as counterproductive.
 Artificial intelligence doesn’t need a father to guide it.
 We have grown up, and need to find our own way in life.